 TL;DR: You can get a summary of this article on its last section

-This article is a guide to the fundamentals behind Aave.
+This article is a guide to the history and fundamentals behind Aave.
 We will cover the team and technology behind the project, its vision, as well as its market maturity and the state of its ecosystem.

 In presenting this guide and review of Aave, I will divide my analysis into 5 sections, each containing a salient feature of the project, as follows:

 Aave was founded in 2017 by Stani Kulechov, a Finnish enthusiast of coding and financial instruments, and a trained lawyer.